 We sent Timothy, who is our brother and co-worker in God’s service in spreading the gospel of Christ, to strengthen and encourage you in your faith, so that no one would be unsettled by these trials.
 For you know quite well that we are destined for them- 1st Thessalonians 3:2-3 NIV

-- Life is hard.
+Life is hard.

-- God is good even when life is hard.
+God is good even when life is hard.

-- When life is hard it doesn’t feel like God is good.
+When life is hard it doesn’t feel like God is good.

-There are individuals who turned their backs on God after experiencing legitimately horrific situations.
+There are individuals who turn their backs on God after experiencing legitimately horrific situations.
 They lost a child or had a loved-one murdered or lived through horrible abuse or a genocidal massacre.
 The folks in this category all came up against a situation they couldn’t find a reasonable answer for and they simply determined they could not live the Christian life without that answer.
 So, they turned away from God either in anger or unbelief.

 The two groups are vastly different in nearly every way and one group is far more worthy of compassion than the other.
 However, both groups share a common problem that has become endemic in Christianity.

-They lack a theology suffering.
+They lack a theology of suffering.

 One reason Christians lack theology in this area is because life is easier now than it has ever been before in human history.

-Think about it.
+Think about it:

-All this progress is undeniably awesome.
+This progress is undeniably awesome.
 However, improved living conditions have raised our expectations for happiness to a level that cannot always be met.
 Truth-be-told most of us (including me) feel entitled to be comfortable, healthy, happy and entertained all of the time.
 We tend to get a bit cranky with God when life is anything less than perfectly pleasant.

-A couple of things:
+A couple of theological facts: